herald-of-spring/notetaker/README.md

 # Notetaker
 [![License](https://img.shields.io/badge/license-The%20Unlicense-brightgreen)](https://www.choosealicense.com/licenses/unlicense)
 ## Description
 A browser-based note collection and writing app that saves your notes in-between sessions.
+The delete functionality needs an accompanying page refresh to see the changes as of now.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)